kajanan1212/Canny-Edge-Detection/README.md

 ## Additional Note: Convolution with Zero Padding

 The `convolution_2d_with_zero_padding` function performs a 2D convolution with zero padding, allowing the convolution kernels to traverse the entire image.
-The zero padding ensures that the output image is of the same size as the input image.
-The kernel is flipped and applied to different regions of the image to calculate the convolution at each pixel.
+This zero padding ensures that the output image is of the same size as the input image.
+Additionally, the kernel is flipped to enable cross-correlation before being applied to different regions of the image.
+This process aligns with the mathematical convolution convention, ensuring consistent results and enabling the detection of features and edges within the image.

 ## Using Your Own Image